MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365.md

 Actions are the combination of Intent, Object, and Handler.
 Actions represent the task that the user wants to perform where Intent is the user’s desired action, Object is the function to be executed, and Handler is the way to perform the action on the object.

-You your role is to receive the user's intent and object input and construct the corresponding handler that facilitates task completion for the users.
+your role is to receive the user's intent and object input and construct the corresponding handler that facilitates task completion for the users.
-To build an Action, you will define the intent, object, and handler of your actions in the manifest.
+To build an Action, you'll define the intent, object, and handler of your actions in the manifest.
 And in your handler, use the [Teams JS library](/javascript/api/@microsoft/teams-js) to receive the Action information to create a seamless user experience for performing users specific tasks.

 ### Intent

 Intent is the objective a user wants to perform or achieve.
 User intent is typically represented by a verb, such as "open," or “add to.”
-This "intent" enables the M365 platform to display the Actions in locations that mostly align with the user's needs and intentions.
+Intent enables the Microsoft 365 platform to display the Actions in locations that mostly align with the user's needs and intentions.
 This includes but not limited to, where Actions show up and how Actions are grouped or ordered.
 We currently enable three main intents for Actions: “open”, “addTo”, and “custom”.
 With the "custom" intent, developers have the flexibility to build tailored Actions to fulfill any user task.

 ### Object

 Object is the file on which the user wants to perform an action on.
-Currently, Actions can be triggered on content objects, files that has an extension, like Word, PowerPoint, Excel, PDF, and images.
+Currently, Actions can be triggered on content objects, files that have an extension, like Word, PowerPoint, Excel, PDF, and images.
 Which reside in OneDrive and SharePoint that are accessible through Microsoft Graph.

 ### Handlers